 No other product on the market looks this good and can handle a room up to 500 sq. ft.

-With digital controls, three cooling speeds and a 24 hour timer, you’ve got the best of everything.
+With digital controls, three cooling speeds and a 24-hour timer, you’ve got the best of everything in this portable air conditioner.
 Plus, it also includes a carbon air filter, which purifies the air and leaves your home smelling fresh and clean while it cools.

-Hands down, this the biggest and baddest evaporative air cooler around.
-For home use it can’t be beat.
+Hands down, this the biggest and best evaporative air cooler around.
+For home use, it can’t be beat.

 It covers up to 650 sq. ft. (which is HUGE) and offers three cooling speeds,, as well as an oscillation feature.